Abinash161/lfs/README.md

 First build accumulated too many fixes over a week without documentation.
 System worked but the mental model of what was installed and why was lost.
 Rather than maintain a system that couldn't be reasoned about, it was rebuilt from scratch.

-**Lesson:** On LFS, an undocumented working system is already broken — it just hasn't failed yet.
+**Lesson:** On LFS, an undocumented working system and the system with user having no idea how it worked is already broken.

 Second build was faster, cleaner, and every fix was understood.